New and Changed Information

 Step 15 |

-In the Certificate Manager page, configure the following settings.
+In the Certificate Manager page, configure these settings.
 By default, the device connector trusts only the built-in svc.ucs-connect.com certificate.
 If the device connector establishes a TLS connection and a server sends a certificate that does not match the built-in svc.ucs-connect.com certificate, the device connector terminates TLS connections because it cannot determine if the server is a trusted device or not.
-Click Import to import a CA signed certificate.
+Click the Import link in the far right of the screen to import a CA signed certificate.
 The imported certificates must be in the *.pem (base64 encoded) format.
-After a certificate is successfully imported, it is listed in the list of Trusted Certificates and if the certificate is correct, it is shown in the In-Use column.
+After a certificate is successfully imported, it shows in the Trusted Certificates list.
+If the certificate is correct, it shows in the In-Use column.
 View these details for a list of certificates that are used to connect to svc.ucs-connect.com (intersight.com):

 Delete a certificate from the list of Trusted certificates.
 However, you cannot delete bundled certificates (root+intermediate certificates) from the list.
 The lock icon represents the Bundled certificates. |